-March 26, 1930 – Oklahoma City’s “Wild Mary Sudik” makes Headlines and Newsreels
+March 26, 1930 – Oklahoma City’s “Wild Mary Sudik” makes Headlines

-What will become one of Oklahoma’s most famous wells struck a high-pressure formation about 6,500 feet beneath Oklahoma City – and oil erupted skyward.
+What would become one of Oklahoma’s most famous wells struck a high-pressure formation about 6,500 feet beneath Oklahoma City and oil erupted skyward.

 The Indian Territory Illuminating Oil Company’s Mary Sudik No. 1 well flowed for 11 days before being brought under control.

-The well, which produced 20,000 barrels of oil and 200 million cubic feet of natural gas a day, became a worldwide sensation known as “Wild Mary Sudik.”
+It produced about 20,000 barrels of oil and 200 million cubic feet of natural gas a day and became a worldwide sensation known as “Wild Mary Sudik.”

 March 27, 1855 – Canadian Chemist trademarks Kerosene

 “I have invented and discovered a new and useful manufacture or composition of matter, being a new liquid hydrocarbon, which I denominate Kerosene,” he proclaimed.
 Because his new illuminating fluid was extracted from coal, consumers called it “coal oil” as often as kerosene.

-Gesner, today considered the father of Canada’s petroleum industry, established the country’s first Museum of Natural History in 1842.
+Gesner, considered the father of Canada’s petroleum industry, established the country’s first Museum of Natural History in 1842.
 The New Brunswick Museum today houses one of Canada’s oldest geological collections, according to the Petroleum History Society.

 March 28, 1886 – Discovery launches Indiana Natural Gas Boom